 Debate: Should You Be “Open to Work”?

-There’s a flaming hot debate on LinkedIn right now around the “Open to Work” feature and whether job seekers should turn it on.
-A former Google recruiter is going viral for saying open to work makes you look “desperate” and “job searching is like dating” (Business Insider).
-This has triggered a lot of debate amongst candidates and recruiting professionals in this challenging market.
+There’s a been an ongoing flaming hot debate on LinkedIn around the “Open to Work” feature and whether job seekers should turn it on.
+It all started with a former Google recruiter saying open to work makes job seekers look “desperate” (Business Insider), triggering a lot of debate amongst candidates and recruiting professionals in this challenging market.

 LinkedIn’s Open to Work feature was created to highlight which job seekers are looking for new opportunities.
 By turning on this feature, a green banner appears around your profile photo, allowing for easy visual identification of those who are looking for new roles.